nahid/talk/README.md

 #### setAuthUserId

-`setAuthUserId` method set the user id which you pass from parameter
+`setAuthUserId` method sets the user id, which you pass through parameter

 **Syntax**